LOG CABIN PERENNIALS

 Picture

 An Ichneumon wasp showing its long ovipositor tail which it uses to drill into plant material and deposit its eggs into a caterpillar.
+A bit scary to look at, but harmless to humans and helpful to us gardeners

 Picture